anowell/secretctl/README.md

                               - given: pub rsa2048/A69BF163 2015-03-29
                               - KEYID is A69BF163
-                          KEYNAME is a human-recognizable short name for the key Defaults to anowell_olaf
+                          KEYNAME is a human-recognizable short name for the key Defaults to USER_HOSTNAME

-  import                  Imports all public keys in the keydir into your keychain
+  sync                    Synchronizes keydir with keychain by importing all public keys
-                          This allows encryption of files that can be decrypted by others
+                          in the keydir into your keychain

   encrypt FILENAME ...
 Encrypts one or more files with all the public keys in the keydir
                           Outputs the encrypted file(s) as FILENAME.gpg